-For example, "Product containing only amoxicillin in oral dosage form" represents products that must contain only amoxicillin (be it amoxicillin sodium or amoxicillin trihydrate), with no other active ingredients in manufactured dose forms such as oral suspension, oral capsule (any type), oral tablet (any type).
+For example, "Product containing only amoxicillin in oral dose form (medicinal product form)" represents products that must contain only amoxicillin (be it amoxicillin sodium or amoxicillin trihydrate), with no other active ingredients in manufactured dose forms such as oral suspension, oral capsule (any type), oral tablet (any type).

-4.2.2.
 Example diagrams for MPF (only)

-Figure 27: Medicinal Product Form (only) stated template view
+Figure 29: Medicinal Product Form (only) stated template view

-Example: single active ingredient product, oral dose form: stated view followed by the inferred view that shows the parent concepts associated with the product:
+Example: single active ingredient product, oral dose form: stated view followed by the inferred view that shows the proximal parent concepts associated with the product:

-Figure 28: Medicinal Product Form (only) example stated view
+Figure 30: Medicinal Product Form (only) example stated view

-Figure 29: Medicinal Product Form (only) example inferred view
+Figure 31: Medicinal Product Form (only) example inferred view

-4.2.3.
 Attributes of MPF (only)

-The "containing only Medicinal Product" (MP some) concept is defined by attributes to describe the active ingredient(s), the ingredient count and the dosage form:
+The "Medicinal Product Form (only) " (MPF only) concept is defined by attributes to describe the active ingredient(s), the ingredient count and the dosage form intended site grouper:

-Semantic tag (medicinal product form) Definition status 9000000000073002 Sufficiently defined concept definition status (core metadata concept) • Exceptions: none identified Attribute: Has active ingredient Range: 105590001 Substance (substance) - descendants only, excluding concepts representing structural groupers, dispositions, or combined substances Cardinality: 1 - there is no technical limit on the number of Has active ingredient attributes that may be added to a concept; a practical limit may be imposed at a later date This attribute describes the set of active ingredient substances that the concept minimally contains.
-A set set of active ingredient substances may well have only one member Attribute: Count of base of active ingredient Attribute: Has manufactured dose form Range: 736542009 Pharmaceutical dose form (dose form) - descendants that are groupers representing intended site only (e.g. 385268001 Oral dose form (dose form) , 385287007 Parenteral dose form (dose form)) Cardinality: 11 This attribute describes a grouping dose form concept for the medicinal product, where the grouping is the intended site for administration of the dose form of the product
+Semantic tag (medicinal product form) Definition status 900000000000073002 Sufficiently defined concept definition status Exceptions None identified Role Group Attribute 127489000 Has active ingredient • Range • < 105590001 Substance • Excluding concepts representing structural groupers, dispositions, or combined substances Cardinality • 1 - Notes • There is no technical limit on the number of Has active ingredient attributes that may be added to a concept; a practical limit may be imposed at a later date • For content in the International Release, this attribute value should represent the base ingredient, not a modification, unless explicitly identified as an exception. • This attribute describes the set of active ingredient substances that the concept minimally contains.
+A set set of active ingredient substances may well have only one member